maledias/mlops_zoomcamp_project/README.md

     - IMPORTANT: the command will block your terminal.
 To run other the next commands, you will need to create a new terminal instance.
 6. Open the jupyter notebook in `notebooks/insurance_cross_sell_prediction.ipynb` and run all cells to create experiments, models, and track it using the MLFlow tracking system and model registry.
     - IMPORTANT: this command will only work if you have run the previous step successfully, because it dependes on the MLFlow server.
+7. Update Airflow dag:
-7. Open the `airflow/dags/training_pipeline.py` file and update the 15th line, with the name of the S3 Bucket where the data has been update. (this refers to the Bucket create in step 4)
+    - Open the `airflow/dags/training_pipeline.py` file and update the 15th line, with the name of the S3 Bucket where the data has been update. (this refers to the Bucket create in step 4)
+    - update the 111th line with the ARN of the IAM role created for sagemaker.
+This is the role created in step 4.
+To get the role ARN, you can cd to the `terraform/dev` directory and run `terraform  output -raw sagemaker_role_arn`.
+The role ARN will have the format: `arn:aws:iam:{YOUR_AWS_ACCOUNT_ID}:role/{ROLE_NAME}`
+    - update the 4th line of the `src/utils/contants.py` file with your role ARN.
 7. Start the Airflow server
     - `cd` to the `airflow` directory and run `astro dev start` to start the Airflow server.
 8. Access the Airflow UI available at 127.0.0.1:8081 and login using the default credentials.
 Default login: `admin`, default password: `admin`.